 My name is Dr. Andrew Lim and I am neurologist at Sunnybrook health sciences center.
 You are being invited to participate in an EEG analysis task run by Josh Bradshaw, under the supervision of professor Edith Law from the University of Waterloo as part of the study titled: A framework for hybrid machine and human computation for the accurate and scalable analysis of human clinical EEG recordings.

-Professor Edith Law and student Josh Bradshaw are working on developing interfaces for crowdsourcing EEG analysis, so provide a low cost analysis method for the Bhutan Epilepsy Project: http://www.bhutanbrain.com/
+Professor Edith Law and student Josh Bradshaw are working on developing interfaces for crowdsourcing EEG analysis, to provide a low cost EEG analysis method for various clinics in the third-world.
 Participants in this task will use our custom-made EEG annotation interface to identify sleep spindles in EEG.
 Participants will be asked to talk aloud during this task to share their thoughts about the task, and about the interface.
 This discussion will be recorded on video, so that researchers in professor Edith Law’s lab can review the discussion, and use the insights to improve training materials used in spindle detection crowdsourcing, and improve the spindle identification interface.
 The annotations made in the EEG viewer will also be recorded, for use as gold standard benchmark annotations for Josh’s crowdsourcing interface.

 A screenshot of the expert interface is shown below: